Welcome to The Broadview Anthology of British Literature

 In all six of its volumes, The Broadview Anthology of British Literature presents British literature in a truly distinctive light.

 Historical and cultural context.
-The Broadview Anthology offers a fuller range of contextual materials than any competing anthology, with “Contexts” sections from “The Crises of the Fourteenth Century” and “The Abolition of Slavery” to “The Natural and the Sublime” and “Britain, Empire, and the Wider World.”
+The Broadview offers a fuller range of contextual materials than any competing anthology, grouped in thematic sections that range from “The Crises of the Fourteenth Century” and “The Abolition of Slavery” to “The Natural and the Sublime” and “Britain, Empire, and the Wider World.”
 Individual texts and authors are frequently accompanied by their own contextual materials.
-Extensive illustrations are included throughout, including colour illustrations, and audio materials are offered on the anthology’s companion website.
+A compelling selection of color images is included in each volume, and additional illustrations are incorporated throughout, with audio materials offered on the anthology’s companion website.

 Helpful, reliable apparatus.
-The introductions to authors and periods are superb and comprehensive, and annotations provide the information students need without interfering with their interpretation of the text.
-The bound book offers useful maps and a glossary of both literary and historical terms, while the companion website features a guide to money, review questions, chronological charts, and more.
+The introductions to authors and to periods are comprehensive and engaging, and annotations to the texts provide the information students need without interfering with their interpretation of the text.
+Each bound book volume offers useful maps and a glossary of both literary and historical terms, while the companion website features a guide to money, review questions, chronological charts, and more.

 Dynamic and flexible contents.
-Our two-column format allows us to include a wide range of material within a reasonable page count.
-Our companion website acts as an extension of the anthology, featuring a broad selection of additional texts that have been edited to the same high standard as those in the bound book.
-We also offer more than 400 editions of stand-alone texts, any one of which can be packaged with an anthology volume at no additional cost to the student.
+A two-column format allows for the inclusion of a wide range of material within a reasonable page count.
+The anthology’s website is a key component of the anthology itself; it features a broad selection of additional texts that have been prepared according to the same editorial principles as those in the bound book.
+Broadview also offers more than 400 editions of stand-alone texts, any one of which can be packaged with an anthology volume at no additional cost to the student.

 Concise and Compact Editions.
-In addition to the full six-volume anthology, the Broadview Anthology is available in two condensed forms: a two-volume Concise edition (about 3600 pages total) and a single-volume Compact version (2100 pages).
+In addition to the full six-volume anthology, The Broadview Anthology of British Literature is available in two condensed forms: a two-volume Concise Edition (about 3600 pages total) and a single-volume Compact Edition (2100 pages).